 Off the coast of Washington state, a 25-acre family compound on Decatur Island feels like summer camp: there’s whale watching, and sailing, and hiking, and, in the distance, views of the rest of the San Juan archiepelago.

-Designed by Seattle-based architects Tom Bosworth and Steve Hoedemaker as a cluster of buildings where family members can both come together and retreat to their own personal spaces, the Nettly Wood Compound has a master cabin, a picnic pavilion, a guest cabin, a writer's hut, and a renovated barn.
+Designed by Seattle-based architects Hoedemaker Pfeiffer as a cluster of buildings where family members can both come together and retreat to their own personal spaces, the Nettly Wood Compound has a master cabin, a picnic pavilion, a guest cabin, a writer’s hut, and a renovated barn.
 Sited on a slope to take advantage of views and natural light on the wooded parcel, the structures are connect to one another by a single path:

 Above: Porches are deep enough to invite family members to sit outside even in the rain.